SpenceKonde/ATTinyCore/avr/extras/README.md

 I/O pins *includes* reset in the count; reset can only be used as GPIO if you disable reset (in which case you need to have an HV programmer to reprogram the part).

 HV programming is required if you disable eiher reset or ISP progrmming.
 HVSP is relatively easy and there are many plans for "fuse doctors" online that will fix the fuses.
-HVPP is much more complicated, requiring a minimum of 18 wires connecteed to the target (forget about in system reprorgramming).
-As HVPP programmers are not readily available to hobby programmers, it would cause more problems than it solved to allow the tools menu to disable reset there, so we dont.t
+HVPP (parallel) is much more complicated, requiring a minimum of 18 wires connecteed to the target (forget about in system reprogramming).
+As HVPP programmers are not readily available to hobby programmers, it would cause more problems than it solved to allow the tools menu to disable reset there, so we don't.
+That is not the case for HVSP parts (the 85, 84, and 841 and their smaller versions)

 PWM pins where second number is shown in (parenthesis), the first number is the number of simultaneous, independent duty cycles that can be generated, and the one in parenethesis is the number of pins on which those can be output.
 See the part specific documentation for details, as the implementation and core integration (if any) varies.